ztchbell/Data-Analyst-Sales-Insight/README.md

 # Data-Analyst-Sales-Insight
-In this project, I create a dashboard that is capable of drawing  useful insight like (top 5 customer, top 5 product , gross revenue, gross profit) on the basic of year, month and state .
-Gathering data , cleaning , and draw insight
+In this project, I create a dashboard that is capable of drawing  useful insight like (top 5 customer, top 5 product , gross revenue, gross profit) on the basic of year, month and state.
+Operation perform : Gathering data , cleaning , and draw insight